 This course is a general survey covering the morphology, reproduction, ecology and economic importance of fungi, including those of medical importance, with laboratory experience in their collection, cultivation, and identification.
 The course consists of three hours of lecture and three hours of laboratory per week.
-Prerequisite(s): BIO 3054 and (BIO 3543 or BIO 3703 or BIO 3303) and STAT 2103 all with a minimum grade of "C".
+Prerequisite(s): BIO 3054 or equivalent and admission to the Biology Graduate Program OR Permission of Instructor.